AdobeDocs/campaign-classic.en/help/integrations/using/events.md

 * Working knowledge of the QueryDef and Writer APIs.
 * Working notions of encryption and authentication using private keys.

-Since editing the JS code requires technical skills, please do not attempt it without the proper understanding.
+Since editing the Javascript code requires technical skills, please do not attempt it without the proper understanding.

-Further processing of events is done as part of the ACX Package provided outside the default implementation.
-Received event is processed immediately using JavaScript code.
-It is saved into a database table with no further processing in real time.
-The triggers are used for targeting by a campaign workflow which sends emails.
-The campaign is set up so the customer that has triggered the event will receive an email.

 ## Processing events in JavaScript {#events-javascript}